Multi Proxy Anchor Family Loss for Several Types of Gradients: Evaluation

-In CUB 200-2011 and Cars196, MPA loss improved the accuracy.
-On the other hand, MPA loss could not improve the accuracy in SOP.
-These results might concern the number of classes and the mean of positive data for each class in the datasets.
+In CUB 200-2011 and Cars196, MPA-family losses improved accuracy.
+Alternatively, in SOP, MPA-family losses did not improve the accuracy.
+These results may be related to the number of classes and the mean of positive data for each class in the training datasets.
 The mean of positive data for each class is $59.2$, $82.2$, and $5.3$ in CUB-200-2011, Cars196, and SOP, respectively.
-This difference is considered to affect the MPA loss and ProxyAnchor loss results.
-MPA loss is superior to ProxyAnchor loss when the mean of positive data is large, like CUB-200-2011 and Cars196, while MPA loss is mostly unchanged to ProxyAnchor loss when the mean of positive data is small like SOP.
-If the mean is large, each class could have several local centers like assuming MPA loss.
-Conversely, each class might have only a center when the mean is small.
-Therefore, MPA loss is higher accuracy in CUB-200-2011 and Cars196, and MPA loss and ProxyAnchor loss are almost the same accuracies in SOP.
-In addition, the cause of the result, which SoftTriple loss is better than the proposed method in SOP, might be that SOP has a much more the number of classes and much fewer positive data than CUB-200-2011 and Cars196.
-MPA loss~\eqref{MPASim} computes the loss of positive class and data and the loss of all negative class and data against to batch data.
-However, batch data size is much smaller than the number of classes in the SOP.
-Hence, MPA loss for negative class computes without positive data in most cases.
-This loss might lead to wrong learning because class proxies keep away from positive data.
-On the other hand, SoftTriple loss could be less susceptible to batch size and classes relationships since SoftTriple loss is occurred by the relationships of similarity between one data and multi classes.
-MPA loss could have room for improvement on negative class loss and loss structure.
+This difference is expected to affect the result for MPA-family losses and ProxyAnchor loss.
+MPA-family losses are superior to ProxyAnchor loss when the mean of positive data is large, such as CUB-200-2011 and Cars196, while MPA loss is mostly unchanged from ProxyAnchor loss when the mean of positive data is small, such as SOP.
+If the mean is large, each class could have several local centers, as assumed in MPA-family losses.
+Conversely, if the mean is small, each class might have only a center.
+Therefore, MPA-family losses are more accurate in CUB-200-2011 and Cars196, and MPA loss and ProxyAnchor loss are almost the same accuracies in SOP.

+Furthermore, all results will be related to the characteristics presented in table~\ref{GradientComp}.
+Particularly, the results at SOP reflect the characteristics: the difference in accuracy between MPA-AP loss and MPA loss may be due to the mitigation of sampling effects in an increasing number of combinations.
+On the other hand, the difference in accuracy between MPA-family loss and SoftTriple loss may be due to the influence of the similarity itself.

+Among MPA-family losses, MPA-AP loss was as accurate or more accurate than the other losses in all datasets.
+The most significant difference between MPA-AP loss and MPA loss is whether it is a data-wise loss or class-wise loss.
+Data-wise loss is less sensitive to the sampling effect than class-wise loss.
+Hence, MPA-AP loss was more accurate for SOP, which has more sampling combinations.
+Alternatively, MPA-AP loss can learn to consider most of the factors shown in table~\ref{GradientComp}.
+Therefore, MPA-AP loss is superior to the other MPA-family losses.